 The lopsided emphasis on the individual and the tendency to ignore the multiperson issue can be attributed to three major reasons:

-1. Conceptual difficulties involving the development of multiperson variables (as distinct from individual variables) and hypotheses.
+1. Conceptual difficulties involving the development of multiperson variables (as distinct from individual variables) and hypotheses.2.
+Methodological difficulties involving the analysis of multiperson data.3.
+Operational difficulties involving added time and monetary costs for collection and analysis of multiperson data.

 Organizational buying behavior, on the other hand, did not have the luxury of focusing on the individual.
 Even the early conceptual and empirical organizational buying behavior studies recognized the fact that meaningful studies cannot focus only on the purchasing agent but rather should be concerned also with other organization- al members (e.g., users) involved with the purchase and usage of the given products or services.